ftbusiness/mkdocs-template/README.md

     - About: 'about.md'
 ```
 This example includes nested links too.
 Remember to add **_tabs_** where you want to have drop-down list.
+As you can see, you don't have to set path for drop-down list element, but you need to use single apostrophes to make it work.

 ### Variables

-To use variables you need to install mkdocs extension
+To use variables you need to install mkdocs extension:

 ```
 pip install mkdocs-macros-plugin